-Vice-President, Associate General Counsel

-and Corporate Secretary Winnipeg, Manitoba
+Vice-President, Associate General Counsel and Corporate Secretary Winnipeg, Manitoba March 7, 2024

-March 8, 2023

-We anticipate holding our annual meeting both online and in person.
-However, we may decide to hold our meeting only online again this year to protect everyone's health and safety and to respect evolving COVID-19 protocols from public health and government authorities.
-Visit our website for up-to-date instructions on how to attend our meeting at greatwestlifeco.com/who-we-are/corporate-governance/annual-meeting.html.
 You can participate in the meeting online and provide voting instructions in advance.
 If you have any questions regarding the meeting or require accommodations due to a disability, please contact Computershare Investor Services Inc. by email at GWO@computershare.com or by telephone at:

-1-888-284-9137 (toll free in Canada and the United States) 447 5566 (Ireland) 0370 702 0003 (United Kingdom) 514-982-9557 (all other countries)
+1-888-344-2798 (toll free in Canada and the United States) 447 5566 (Ireland) 0370 702 0003 (United Kingdom) 514-982-9557 (all other countries)